Conor McGregor “The Notorious”

 Biography

 Conor McGregor's rise from a Dublin plumbing apprentice to the biggest star in combat sports is one of MMA's defining stories.
 After holding the featherweight and lightweight belts simultaneously in Cage Warriors, he joined the UFC in 2013 and rewrote the record books: a 13-second knockout of Jose Aldo made him featherweight champion in 2015, and victory over Eddie Alvarez at UFC 205 made him the first fighter in UFC history to hold two divisional titles at once.
 Known as "The Notorious," McGregor pairs a devastating precision left hand with karate-influenced movement and unmatched showmanship, headlining several of the highest-selling pay-per-views ever and crossing over to box Floyd Mayweather Jr. in 2017.
-Setbacks against Khabib Nurmagomedov and Dustin Poirier — capped by the leg injury at UFC 264 in July 2021 — only set the stage for a historic comeback: at 22-6 with 19 knockouts, he returns at UFC 329 on July 11, 2026 to face Max Holloway at welterweight, a rematch 13 years in the making.
+Setbacks against Khabib Nurmagomedov and Dustin Poirier — capped by the leg injury at UFC 264 in July 2021 — only set the stage for a historic comeback: at 22-6 with 19 knockouts, he returned at UFC 329 on July 11, 2026 to face Max Holloway at welterweight in a rematch 13 years in the making — but the fight ended just 69 seconds into round one when McGregor appeared to injure his own knee, handing Holloway the TKO win.
+Aside from that stoppage, his only other true finish loss remains the 2018 submission defeat to Khabib Nurmagomedov.

 Fight history